Our artwork was selected for the cover of PLAY! I felt very privileged--considering the amount of amazing talent in the annual.

 A packaging project from Running Press Publishing involving a 12-page booklet full of spot illustrations.
 I created the typography and developed the packaging/cover illustration.

-I was asked to develop a logo for one of my favorite rock-a-billy bands in Chicago.
-I only had 3 days to complete the project.
-I researched vintage 40's and 50's magazines to get the clothing and hair style correct.
-In the process of scouring magazines I discovered the perfect font and photocopied the limited letters (a few times) and then created the rest by hand.
+We were asked to develop a logo for one of my favorite rock-a-billy bands in Chicago.
+We only had 3 days to complete the project.
+We researched vintage 40's and 50's magazines to get the clothing and hair style correct.
+In the process of scouring magazines WE discovered the perfect font and photocopied the limited letters (a few times) and then created the rest by hand.
 The female figure is the fabulous lead singer and the three stars represent the other players in the band.

 I worked as the art director on a 30-sec music video promoting the American launch of the Icelandic vodka, Reyka Vodka.
 The video featured the Icelandic rock band "Jeff Who?".
 The launch parties were hosted in bars throughout the U.S. ( Chicago, Boston, New York and San Francisco) and the videos were projected onto 8-foot sheets of opaque glass.
 I developed the concept, storyboards and worked with the production company while the exec creative director went to Iceland to shoot the band footage on green screen.

 This was a promotional packaging concept--Chew-a-Rama Gum.
-I designed the logo in Adobe Illustrator and the characters were developed in Modo/Photoshop.
+We designed the logo in Adobe Illustrator and the characters were developed in Modo/Photoshop.
 Take note of the lower right hand corner...some humor.